| | | Process Improvement:

 outside of any available pipe bends, to enhance capture of debris by the filters

-Minimization of waste water production is a primary opportunity for improving
+for the life of the plant.
+Wastewater Systems Minimization of waste water production is a primary opportunity for improving

 wastewater systems performance.
 Optimising influent water treatment systems, and